 ‘Three caravan guards, one driver and one porter.
 All bully boys and not a real man amongst them.’

-‘Five then,’ Jarad said.
+‘Five then,’ Jorad said.
 ‘This Hand bitch doesn’t expect much resistance, does she?
 She has this whole steaming corner shivering in their shoes.’

-‘I wouldn’t,’ Jarad answered.
+‘I wouldn’t,’ Jorad answered.
 ‘Everything’s poisonous about here, and like you buddy, I’ll be glad to head north again.’

 Horoth grinned and shook his trouser seams theatrically.
 ‘I’m surprised I have any fuckin’ nuts left with all this freakin’ sweat.
 How’s a soul to live here?’